cwang225/CG3GPMAC/README.md

 ## Additions
 - Carly: Several basic Game UI scenes were created based off of fire emblem gameplay found online.
 Most UI controls are keyboard binded/graphic.
 - Megan: Level Editor for quick & easy creation of the 5 levels during production, setup for object pooling
+- Alex: Rudimentary Sigil Editor for adding sigils manually to the terrain.

 ### Project Part 2: 3D Scenes and Models (Ch 3+4, 10)
 By Oct 13: